 Through that night, that long, seemingly endless night, I had prayed and asked God for the impossible.
 I knew it was a silly, even pointless prayer.
 But desperation drove me to it.
 Maybe you’ve prayed a similar prayer?

 “God, I know this is crazy.
 But if I could only have one impossible thing, I would pray that I could go back to yesterday, before I did You know what.
 All I’m asking is for one mulligan; one do-over.
 If You could just turn back time… I mean, You made the Sun stand still for a whole day once.
 Surely You could make it go backward, to…”

 I know.
 Pretty ridiculous, right?
 But can you blame me?

 Well, I guess you can.
 Yes, I am the one to blame.
 It is my fault and no other’s.

 If you haven’t ever wanted to believe in yesterday, if you regret nothing, you’re either an amnesiac, or a liar.
 We all want to believe in yesterday.
 The reason why we like this song has nothing to do with catharsis, penance, or our being gluttons for punishment.
 I would posit another reason for why we like this song.
-You see, unlike my unfinished first draft of this article, “Yesterday” doesn’t leave us entirely bummed out.
+“Yesterday” doesn’t leave us entirely bummed out.
 Instead, it gives us a glimmer of hope, a glimpse of another possibility besides endless despair.

 Paul McCartney sings, “Oh, I believe in yesterday.”
 There is the hope in the song, no matter how unlikely, improbable, and impossible.
 It’s not much.
 It’s a bit ridiculous.
 Okay, it’s simply crazy.
 Yet we find some small crack in time and dig, claw and grasp at that hope.
 We all believe in yesterday, or at least wish we could.
 If I could just go back to a time before I screwed it all up, if I could do it all again, I wouldn’t make such a mess of things.
 Or so we think.